hmc-cs111-spring2023/project-Aayush141/notebooks/Notebook4.md

 - C, C++, C#, etc. There is a host of languages with C in them.
 For linguistics, "c" represents the "Palatal Plosive".
 So, "Palatal Plosive Plus Plus" essentially translates to "C++".

 - Palatal Plosive Plus Plus is an alliteration.
 It is not just an alliteration, it is a second order alliteration.
-The first TWO consonents of each word is the same - "PL PL PL PL".
+The first TWO consonants of each word is the same - "PL PL PL PL".
 Not only is it a second level alliteration, the first two letters "PL" stand for "Programming Language".
 Which is what this is!
 "Programming-Language Programming-Language Programming-Language Programming-Language".

 ## Questions